jeremydenoun/iprofilesync/README.md

 Actually 3 npm modules are customized for assure correct behavior :

-    * chef (0.3.0-custom) => I don't want node-gyp dependancies so I replace forsake usage by rsautl wrapper module customized by myself to be synchronous (if no callback provided)
+    * chef (0.3.0-custom) => I replace forsake usage by rsautl wrapper module customized by myself to be synchronous (if no callback provided)
     * commander (2.3.0-custom) => I would like a "interactive cli" so I add it
     * simple-plist (0.0.3-custom) => This module use deprecated plist function so I fix it (we can merge with master if they fix it)

 ### Usage